terranexum/OpenQuantum/README.md

 Interconnects: In larger quantum computers, it is necessary to connect multiple qubits together to perform more complex computations.
 However, quantum information is fragile and can be easily lost, so interconnects must be carefully designed to avoid introducing errors.

+## The Importance of Quantum Superposition, Entanglement, and Interference

+Quantum superposition is a fundamental principle of quantum mechanics that allows qubits to represent quantum states that are more numerous and complex than the two states (0 and 1) of classical bits.
+In quantum superposition, a qubit can exist in multiple states simultaneously, and these states are represented by a combination of probability amplitudes.
+This means that a single qubit can represent multiple values simultaneously, allowing for much more efficient computation than classical bits.

+In addition to superposition, quantum computers rely on the principles of entanglement and quantum interference to perform computations.
+Entanglement allows multiple qubits to become correlated in ways that cannot be explained by classical physics, while quantum interference allows quantum states to interact in ways that amplify certain outcomes and suppress others.
+Together, these principles enable quantum computers to perform certain types of calculations much faster than classical computers.

 ## Constraints on Quantum Computer Design

 1) There is a strong need to maintain long coherence times, which requires careful attention to materials, design, and operating conditions.